Australian Good Design Awards

 The Australian Good Design Awards, formerly known as the Australian International Design Awards and as the Australian Design Awards, is an Australian awards program operated by Good Design Australia.
-The awards program was originally established in 1958 by the Industrial Design Council of Australia (IDCA), and recognises achievements in industrial design.
+The awards program was originally established in 1958 by the Industrial Design Council of Australia (IDCA), and recognizes achievements in industrial design.

-In 2007 the Australian Design Awards expanded its entry criteria to include all professionally designed products on the Australian market, including products designed outside of Australia as well as those designed within the country.
-From 2007, the Australian Design Awards was renamed as the Australian International Design Awards to emphasise the inclusion of products not designed in Australia.

-Projects recognised with an Australian Good Design Award demonstrate excellence in professional design and highlight the impact a design-led approach has on business success and social and environmental outcomes.
-Each entry is evaluated according to a strict set of design evaluation criteria which includes Good Design, Design Innovation and Design Impact.

-The Australian International Design Awards has been recognised by the Commonwealth Government and the International Council of Societies of Industrial Design as a promotional body for the Australian design industry.
+The Australian International Design Awards has been recognized by the Commonwealth Government and the International Council of Societies of Industrial Design as a promotional body for the Australian design industry.

 Awards

 There are five types of accolades issued in the Australian Good Design Awards program: